angular/angular/aio/content/guide/upgrade-performance.md

 Unlike `UpgradeModule`&mdash;which requires some extra steps&mdash; `downgradeModule()` is able to take care of bootstrapping the Angular module, as long as you provide the recipe.

 In order to start using any `upgrade/static` APIs, you still need to load the Angular framework as you would in a normal Angular application.
-You can see how this can be done with SystemJS by following the instructions in the [Upgrade Setup](guide/upgrade-setup "Setup for Upgrading from AngularJS") guide, selectively copying code from the [QuickStart github repository](https://github.com/angular/quickstart).
+You can see how this can be done with SystemJS by following the instructions in the [Upgrade Setup](guide/upgrade-setup "Setup for Upgrading from AngularJS") guide, selectively copying code from the [QuickStart GitHub repository](https://github.com/angular/quickstart).

 You also need to install the `@angular/upgrade` package using `npm install @angular/upgrade --save` and add a mapping for the `@angular/upgrade/static` package: